Idriz Voca: Luzern

 On 26 February 2017, Voca was named as a Luzern substitute for the first time in a Swiss Super League match against Basel.
 His professional debut with Luzern came on 5 April in the 2016–17 Swiss Cup semifinal against Sion after coming on as a substitute at 103rd minute of the extra time in place of Tomi Juric and the entire match finished in a goalless draw and advanced in the penalty shoot-out, where Voca scored the 6th and last penalty but Luzern lost 6–5.

 Ankaragücü

 On 23 September 2020, Voca signed a two-year contract with Süper Lig club Ankaragücü.
 Four days later, he made his debut in a 0–0 away draw against Sivasspor after coming on as a substitute at 62nd minute in place of Alper Potuk.

 Cosenza

 On 28 January 2022, Voca signed a two-and-a-half-year contract with Serie B club Cosenza.
 Two days later, he was named as a Cosenza substitute for the first time in a league match against Cittadella.
 His debut with Cosenza came on 5 February in a 0–0 home draw against Brescia after coming on as a substitute at 67th minute in place of Rodney Kongolo.

+Triestina

+On 16 July 2024, Voca moved to Serie C club Triestina and signed a three-season contract.